Alec Empire (Alexander Wilke) was born in 1972 in West Berlin.

 five tracks from compilations, and four unreleased tracks.

-Alec Empire and Techno Animal's Kevin Martin
+Alec Empire, Techno Animal's Kevin Martin

-have recorded together
+recorded together

 The Curse of the Golden Vampire (DHR, 1998),

-a nightmarish experiment in free-jazz electronica.
+a nightmarish experiment in post-jazz electronica.

 Alec Empire did not collaborate to the second